WuNaiWa/FLDA-TransUNet/README.md

 # FLDA-TransUNet
 1.Prepare pre-trained ViT models
 Get models and training parameters in this link: R50-ViT-B_16,At the same time, the parameter file (.pth) in the paper is also stored.(You can download and compress it, put it into the model file and rename it TU_Synapse224, and then use the test code (python test.py --dataset Synapse --vit_name R50-ViT-B_16) to get the test results.)

-2.Prepare data
+## 2. Prepare Data

-Please use the preprocessed data for research purposes.
+Please use the **preprocessed Synapse dataset** for research purposes:

+- Preprocessed data (Google Drive): https://drive.google.com/drive/folders/1ACJEoTp-uqfFJ73qS3eUObQh52nGuzCd

 3.Environment
 Please prepare an environment with python=3.7(conda create -n envir python=3.7.12), and then use the command "pip install -r requirements.txt" for the dependencies.